-Old folks and rednecks seem to get all the attention when it comes to RVs, but traveling by RV seems like it was really made for families with kids.
+Traveling by RV was made for families with kids.
 Digging for dinosaur bones.
 Riding on steam trains.
 Wading in mountain streams.
 Peering into huge canyons.
 Driving a Jeep along a rocky road.
 Building campfires and roasting marshmallows.
 Even jaded teenagers will be telling their friends about their cool summer vacation.
 Seriously.

 The true inspiration for Tracks & Trails?
 It was seeing so many road-weary people during our own travels, stumbling into a campground at the end of yet another 10-hour day behind the wheel.
 It shouldn’t be that way!
 Why hurry?
 This is your vacation!
 Our itineraries set the right pace then show you how to make the most of every day.